 First baby went like this.
 “It’s time – let’s have a baby!”.
 9 months later – positive test.
 9 months later – beautiful baby boy.
 9 months later – first job post-maternity.

 And the second one?
 Well, he took THREE years before he deigned us with a positive pregnancy test so the signs were already there that this was going to be an entirely different rodeo!
-And it has been…. including my 50+ job applications (I stopped counting after that) and 14 interviews.
+And it has been…. including my 50+ job applications (I stopped counting after that) and 16 interviews to date.
 That’s correct.
-I’ve had some sort of post-pandemic interview/call/zoom with FOURTEEN people – and I’m still mostly unemployed.
+I’ve had some sort of post-pandemic interview/call/zoom with SIXTEEN people – and I’m still mostly unemployed.

 I don’t even want a whole job.
 Just a half one.
 Or even a quarter.
 But that apparently makes it even tougher!
 At time of writing, seek had over 3,138 jobs for full-time marketing roles, and a whopping 479 for part-time roles.
 So, the odds are well and truly stacked against me.